Maramataka at Wai-akatea Raataa Vine Reserve

 -

-Reflect on how on different days of the lunar cycle.
+Reflect on how you feel on different days of the lunar cycle.

 About Ayla Hoeta

-Through her involvement in Te Whakaoranga o te Puhinui Ayla shares Maramataka as a way for whaanau and communities to reconnect with the rhythms of the marama, the awa, and the whenua.
-Her practice is shaped through observation, reflection and a lived connection to place.
+Through her involvement in Te Whakaoranga o te Puhinui, Ayla shares Maramataka as a way for whaanau and communities to reconnect with the rhythms of the marama, the awa, and the whenua.

 Continue your Maramataka journey